Vascular and Endovascular Surgery

 Acute Limb Ischemia

 Sudden blockage of arteries of upper or lower limb arteries can result in devastating limb loss.
 Timely emergency treatment must be provided to save the patient from amputation.
-Multi-modality services are available round-the-clock at the division.
+Multi-modality services are available round-the-clock at the division, either surgical and endovascular as what is best suited for the patient.

 Carotid Artery Disease